Volcanoes an ever-present, if usually distant danger

-It’s impossible to know when or if the 1,500 active volcanoes on Earth might blow, and that makes them an unpredictable, ever-present hazard.
-According to the U.S. Geological Survey, more than half of them are located in six countries: the U.S., Russia, Indonesia, Iceland, Japan and Chile.
+The 1,500 active volcanoes on Earth are an unpredictable, ever-present hazard.
+According to the U.S. Geological Survey, more than half of them are in six countries: the U.S., Russia, Indonesia, Iceland, Japan and Chile.

 ANAK KRAKATAU, in Indonesia, erupted on Dec.
 22, 2018, triggering a tsunami that killed more than 420 people and displaced 40,000.
 The volcano, whose name means “Child of Krakatau,” grew from the remains of Krakatau, whose 1883 eruption triggered a period of global cooling.